JosephYostos/Compliance-workshop/04-Reports-Visualization/assignment.md

 💡 Exersice:

-1- log in to kibana
+1. log in to kibana
-2- Select DNS Dashboards
+2. Select DNS Dashboards
-3- filter DNS traffic from multitool pod
+3. filter DNS traffic from multitool pod
 <details><summary>Click for Hint</summary>
   <pre>add filter `client_name_aggr` is `multitoo`</pre>
 </details>
-4- set time window for the last 2 hours
+4. set time window for the last 2 hours
-5- Export DNS Top 10 external domains
+5. Export DNS Top 10 external domains

 🏁 Finish
 =========

-## Step 03

-If you've viewed the dashboard, click **Check** to finish this track.
+If you've viewed the dashboard, click **Next** to finish this track.